 "In Shakespeare’s town of Windsor bad behavior actually carries consequences," said Coleman.
 "Whaddya know?
 Never underestimate the power of women such as the merry wives to exact justice in good fun and give a devil his due."

-The Company will also present a 90-minute family-friendly production of Love's Labor's Lost outdoors in the Dell at The Mount, Edith Wharton’s Home.
-Directed by Company member Kelly Galvin, the production will run July 10 - August 18.
+The Company will also present a 90-minute family-friendly production of The Taming of the Shrew outdoors in the Dell at The Mount, Edith Wharton’s Home.
+Directed by Company member Kelly Galvin, the production will run July 9 - August 17.

-Casting and titles for the Elayne P. Bernstein will be announced after the New Year.
+Casting and additional titles will be announced after the New Year.
 Shakespeare & Company's Summer Season will begin Memorial Day Weekend.
-Following is the Company’s official 2018 Shakespeare Performance Season:
+Following is the Company’s official 2019 Shakespeare Performance Season: